Kaniar/node-api-generator/README.md

 Your routes file are in "/lib" and you can edit it to add some functionnalities.

 ### Example
-Imagine that I want a route file for my users.\n
+Imagine that I want a route file for my users.<br />
 Now you have your "users.js" route file

 ```